Every single person and company in the world use processes. They are all around us.

 In the restaurant’s case the expectations about the dish were clear: it should be served at the right temperature, seasoning and cooking point.
 It should be delivered within X minutes and have the right amount of food.

 A salesperson should work towards achieving its sales goals.
 However, he/she should do that selling in a specific market/region, offering discounts within their margin and promising a viable delivery date for both the customer and the supplier.

 A helpdesk attendent should answer within two hours of the customer’s request, always respecting the company’s tone of voice and being helpful.
 Most of all, he/she must do whatever is within their power to solve the customer’s problem.

 If a plumber is hired to fix a couple of pipes, he’s expeted to deliver the service within X hours with similar finish to the original state.
 After finishing his work, he’s expected to clean the site without leaving behind paint or cement residue.

 When you make the result expectations of the activity really clear you’ll actually go to less trouble explaining each activity step by step while improving the service’s quality.

 Important tip: focus on what is instead of what it should be

 Managers tend to map processes the way they wish they could be instead of how they really are.
 Don’t make that mistake.
 It doesn’t matter whether a process is simple and still isn’t perfect in your point of view.
 The existing process is what you’ll map and start monitoring, even though you don’t consider it to be perfect.

 Only after the process is well established and all team members have adapted to it without resistency you’ll start proposing ways to improve it.
 If you do that you’ll have the advantage of having real data to compare before and after results.

-Stay tuned for the last (but not less important) part of this series: How to measure your process.
+Stay tuned for the final installment in this series: how to measure your process.